-Romy Gill opened her restaurant, Romy’s Kitchen in September 2013 on Castle Street, Thornbury.
-She is one of the few female Indian chef/owners on the UK restaurant scene, and was appointed an MBE in the Queen’s 90th birthday honours list in 2016.
-Her style of Indian cooking is very different from that found at the majority of Indian restaurants in the UK.
+Gill’s style of Indian cooking is very different from that found at the majority of Indian restaurants in the UK.
 She avoids the use of unnatural food colourings, and is a fan of combining Indian and British cuisine.
 She combines spices and flavours that she grew up with in India with ingredients that she was only introduced to when she moved to the UK.

-Romy is a regular and a judge for the BBC Radio 4 Food and Farming Awards, plus she has been featured on Saturday Live, BBC Woman’s Hour, BBC Asian Network and 5Live.
+Romy contributes regularly to newspapers and magazines publications, and Romy is a presenter and has been judge for the BBC radio 4 food and farming Awards plus has been featured on Saturday live, BBC woman’s hour, BBC Asian Network and 5 live.